rutgers-apl/fpsanitizer/README.md

 Run gdb, set break point to line 28 in SimpsonsRule.c, and start the program:
 ```
-    $ gdb simpsons.fp.o
+    $ gdb SimpsonsRule.fp.o
     (gdb) break 28
     (gdb) r
-    (gdb) break handleReal.cpp:179
+    (gdb) break handleReal.cpp:177
     (gdb) y
     (gdb) c
 ```
-handleReal.cpp:179 is a location in the runtime that explicitly checks whether an operation has more than or equal to 45 bits of error.
+handleReal.cpp:177 is a location in the runtime that explicitly checks whether an operation has more than or equal to 45 bits of error.
 When gdb breaks, look at the trace of the realRes: